Skip to Content

 • Step 6

 This version of the data lake client does not include cryptographic libraries as it makes use of the libraries that are available on the operating systems such as OpenSSL.
-It is available for download after accepting SAP Developer License agreement.
-Currently, this version is only available for Linux.
+The data lake client is available for download after accepting the SAP Developer License agreement.
+Currently, this version is available for Microsoft Windows and Linux.
+Choose which client you would like to use and follow either step 6, 7 or 8.
 Either client can be used to complete the steps shown in this tutorial group.

 1. Open the HANA tab of SAP Development Tools.